 python -m tbb bench.py

-Disclaimers: TBB module does not work well for blocking I/O operations, it is applicable only for tasks which do not block in the operating system.
-This version of TBB module is experimental and might be not sufficiently optimized and verified with different use-cases.
+Disclaimers: TBB module does not work well for blocking I/O operations, it is applicable only for tasks, which do not block in the operating system.
+This version of TBB module is experimental and might be not sufficiently optimized and might not support all the use-cases.

 For additional details on how to use the TBB module, please refer to built-in documentation, e.g. run `pydoc tbb` and `python -m tbb --help`.

-We’ll greatly appreciate your feedback!
+We’ll greatly appreciate your feedback and issues!
 Please get back to me, especially if you are interested enough to use it in your production/every-day environment.